 |Cold Water Fish||12°C – 20°C (54°F – 68°F)|

-The above temperatures only apply to indoor fish species as cold-water fish in the wild can survive arctic climates which you wouldn’t experience in a home aquarium.
+The above temperatures only apply to indoor fish species as cold-water fish in the wild can survive arctic climates, which they won’t experience in a home aquarium.

 I have also written a similar guide to this one based on betta fish which is also very informative: Do Betta Fish Need A Heater (Can they live in cold water).